- Step – Creating a Data Store

 6 Step — Add the “likes” counter

-Besides showing the counter of the items number in the store, you can also show the counter of how many times a certain item was added to the user stores.
-It is possible to place this data to the Single Page or to the items grid.
+Besides showing the counter of the item number in the store, you can also show the counter of how many times a certain item was added to the user stores.
+It is possible to place this data on the Single Page or to the items grid.
 You will be able to do it only in Elementor page builder, it is not available in Gutenberg.
 Let’s assume you would like to show it in the grid.

 Go to the listing you are showing in the grid and choose to edit it with Elementor.
 Pick the Heading widget and drop it to the listing.
 As for the item counter, instead of typing in the Title, click the Dynamic Tags button, and choose the Data Stores: Post Count option.